Candidate Incentive Distributions: How voting methods shape electoral incentives: Results with sincere voters

-That said, the honest STAR strategy has a central peak without any numerical fine tuning\footnote{Its peak would be somewhat towards the left under a simpler strategy in which a voter's last choice always received a rescaled utility of 0 and the utility of the mean candidate was not considered.}.
-The fact that Score has a peak to the left of STAR's peak suggests that voters are better off giving a high scores to more candidates under STAR than under Score.
-Similarly, the peak of Approval Top 2's CID is to the right of Approval's, suggesting voters are incentivized to vote for slightly more candidates if there is a runoff\footnote{This is confirmed in Appendix \ref{sec:Appendix-1:ESIF}.
-As with Score and STAR, the decision to use the same strategy for Approval and Approval Top 2 was made for the sake of an apples-to-apples comparison.}.
+That said, the sincere STAR strategy has a central peak without any numerical fine tuning\footnote{Its peak would be somewhat towards the left under a simpler strategy in which a voter's last choice always received a rescaled utility of 0 and the utility of the mean candidate was not considered.}.
+The fact the peak of Approval Top 2's CID is to the right of Approval's suggests that voters are incentivized to vote for slightly more candidates if there is a runoff\footnote{This is confirmed in Appendix \ref{sec:Appendix-1:ESIF}.
+The decision to use the same strategy for Approval and Approval Top 2 was made for the sake of an apples-to-apples comparison.}.

-We can also consider elections with more or fewer candidates (figures \ref{fig:hon3c} and \ref{fig:hon10c}).
-With three candidates, every voting method except Plurality and Score has a peak in the center.
-IRV and Plurality Top 2 behave identically (the line for Plurality Top 2 is hidden behind that of IRV) and have two peaks, the one on the right corresponding to the incentive to have enough first-place supporters to advance to the runoff and the one in the center corresponding to the incentive to have enough first- and second-place supporters to win the runoff.
+We can also consider elections with more or fewer candidates (Figures \ref{fig:hon3c} and \ref{fig:hon10c}).
+With three candidates, every voting method except Plurality has a peak in the center.
+Plurality Top 2 and IRV behave identically and have two peaks, the one on the right corresponding to the incentive to have enough first-place support to advance to the runoff and the central peak corresponding to the incentive to have enough first- and second-place support to win the runoff.
 This central peak is also apparent in the five-candidate chart, but there it is far less pronounced and is more of a shoulder.
 As the number of candidates in a race increases, so does the importance of having first-place supporters in Plurality Top 2 and IRV.

-With only three candidates, the peaks of Minimax, STAR, and Approval Top 2 are far more pronounced, showing the increased importance of being the more preferred of the top two candidates.
-With fewer candidates it is more likely that all but two of the candidates will be non-viable ``also-rans'' (or, in the case of Plurality, ``spoiler'' candidates) so it is more likely that a single head-to-head contest is the only one that matters, and the undecideds for this contest are most likely to be found in the vicinity of $x=50\%$.
+Minimax, STAR, and Approval Top 2 have sharper peaks with three candidates because the sorting function, which considers how the utility of the candidate in question compares to the utility of the mean candidate, is affected more by the strongest rival of the candidate in question when there are fewer candidates to contribute to the mean.
+Under all of these voting methods, candidates have the strongest incentives to appeal to voters who are approximately indifferent between them and their strongest rival, and the contribution of this rival to the mean causes these voters to be clustered near $x=50\%$.
 Interestingly, Approval has a more even CID than Approval Top 2 in three-candidate elections.